Top 5 Distortion and Overdrive Pedals and How To Use Them

 The Classic

 The pedal works well with a slightly dirty amp tone and does not sound good in to a clean amp.
-I would suggest you leave it on and use your volume knob on your guitar to clean up the distortion tone and think of it more as an extension to your guitar amp.
+I would suggest you leave it on and use your guitar’s volume knob to clean up the distortion, and think of it more as an extension of your guitar amp.
 Rather than as a stomp-on-and-off effect pedal.
 I have seen many players get it very wrong with the DS-1 just because they did not know how to use it.

 Tips to dial in the DS-1

-• Don’t dime the Tone control all the way up, keep it below the 9 o’clock position for the best tones, or it will bite your head off.
+• Don’t turn the Tone control all the way up; keep it below the 9 o’clock position for the best tones, or it will bite your head off.

 MXR Distortion +

-Making the third place on my list is the classic MXR Distortion + and again, this is a pedal born in the late ’70s.
+Making the third place on my list is the classic MXR Distortion +, and again, this is a pedal born in the late ’70s.
 It doesn’t get much simpler and with only two controls, you could be fooled into thinking it is lacking in control.
-But those two knobs labeled Output and Distortion contain a myriad of amazing drive tones.
+But those two knobs, labeled Output and Distortion, offer a myriad of amazing drive tones.

 MXR Distortion +